 HLSPB welcomes new pipers and drummers over 10 years old, from any experience level.
 The band has an excellent student program, offering bagpipe and drum lessons from 6-7 pm every Thursday.
 If you already know how to play the pipes or drums, we'd welcome you to come to a practice and get to know the band members, and see if you'd like to join.
 Visitors are always welcome at our rehearsals, which generally take place on Thursday evenings from 7 to 9:00 pm at the St Bonaventure Parish 803 State Road, Manomet MA.
 We have student lessons generally held from 6:30 to 7:30.

 Our band philosophy revolves around teaching.
 Members of all experience levels are challenged to better themselves as players, using internal and external instruction.
 If you're interested in learning the bagpipes, or drums, we encourage you to come to a practice.
 Anyone over the age of 10 is welcome to take lessons.
 While some of our band members learned at a young age, many did not take their first lessons until much later in life.
 Some of our Bagpipers did not start lessons until well into their forties!

 The band offers bagpipe and drum lessons at the beginning of each Thursday night practice.
 You'll often find the members there during this time, getting some fundamental work in as well.
-While the band doesn't charge for the lesson, we do expect that you're goal is to join the band.
+While the band doesn't charge for the lesson, we do expect that your goal is to join the band.